nuztalgia/botstrap/examples/README.md

 </details>

-Once that's working, feel free to play around with the available command-line options and observe the resulting behavior! :tada:
+Once that's working, go ahead and play around with the available command-line options, and observe the resulting behavior! :tada: